quenkono11/MythOS/README.md

 If you’d like to contribute, feel free to open a pull request or issue.
 Please make sure your contributions comply with the AGPLv3 license.

+**Requirements**

+MythOS is built with Godot Engine version 4.4.1.
+To open or run this project, you should use Godot 4.4.1 or any later 4.4.x version.
+Projects made with Godot 4.x are generally compatible within the same minor version, so using at least Godot 4.4 is recommended for best results.

 ---